 An early start on the reading on the research topic is recommended - refer to Key Dates at the start of this Guide.
-Completed Honours theses are due before the end of the year, at the start of Week 11 of Spring Session.
+Completed Honours theses are due at the start of Week 11 of Spring Session.
 Students, part- or full-time, are entitled to two semesters' supervision only.